-7 Conclusion
+6 Conclusion

-In this paper, we have presented and evaluated AIDA, a a novel bandwidth allocation strategy suitable for distributed fault-tolerant time-critical systems.
-In AIDA redundancy is used to tackle several crucial problems.
-In particular, redundancy is used to tolerate failures, to increase the likelihood of meeting tight time-constraints, and to ration (based on task priorities) the limited bandwidth in the system.
-Currently, we are in the process of building a prototype for an AIDA-based Network File Server (NFS), whose salient features are discussed below.
+AIDA is a novel bandwidth allocation strategy suitable for distributed fault-tolerant time-critical systems.
+In AIDA redundancy is used to tolerate failures, to increase the likelihood of meeting tight time-constraints, and to ration (based on task priorities) the limited bandwidth in the system.
+In this paper we have presented AIDA's potentials and established its superiority with respect to existing protocols.
+The implementation of an AIDA-based network file-server that would act as an interface between the application programs and the communication network is our next goal.